dobots/scenario_runner/scenarios/README.md

 ## Check proximity function

 The proximity check function checks, whether two models are within a given radius of each other.
 It requires two model names and a distance value as an input.
-If the models are within the received distance it returns success, otherwise it returns failure.
+If the models are within the received distance it returns success, otherwise, it returns failure.

 For this node, we need Gazebo to publish the model states.
 To publish the model states we need to include the `gazebo_ros_state` plugin into our .sdf world file.
 ```